 When it was discovered that several female members of Korean churches had been to Moon’s center to receive pi kareum, an increasing number of people started to protest against this movement as a heretical religion.
 However, Moon did not at this time draw so much attention as another much more influential movement called Chun Do Kwan 伝道館, led by a presbyter called Tae-seon Park 朴泰善.
 This sect had installed separate rooms in the basement of the churches in which men and women had sexual intercourse.
 These rites drew a large number of people to the movement.

-In 1954 Moon’s movement was established as a separate organization called The Holy Spirit Association for the Unification of World Christianity [or Unification Church for short.
-Moon later renamed it as The Family Federation for World Peace and Unification.]
+In 1954 Moon’s movement was established as a separate organization called The Holy Spirit Association for the Unification of World Christianity [or the Unification Church for short.
+In 1996 Moon renamed it The Family Federation for World Peace and Unification.]
 In a later stage the political and anti-communist aspect of the movement has been more and more emphasized.

 In 1958 the movement was introduced in Japan.
+[On May 27, Sang Ik Choi, aka Papasan Choi, went to Japan.]
 While the practise of pi kareum has been one of the central problems for the movement in Korea, the Unification Church in Japan seems to be extremely strict in sexual matters and it is difficult to trace any practice of sexual rites.
 But the idea of bearing children without sin is still central.

 In 1960 Moon remarried, and called it “The Wedding of the Lamb.”
 This year was proclaimed as the beginning of the new age, cheong ki won nyon 天紀元年, “The First Year of the Heavenly Era.”
 All marriages had hitherto been the results of sinful relations, and in many cases people who were already married had to leave their spouses in order to marry according to Moon’s will.
 Now marriage between the perfect men and women who were willing to follow Moon’s command would initiate the new holy family and their children would be without sin.
 The mass-wedding ceremonies of the Unification Church are to be understood in this context.